 What Happened to Tommy Shelby’s Son in the Peaky Blinders Film

-What the Trailer Reveals
+What the Film Reveals

-Duke as Tommy’s Heir — Legacy and Succession
+Duke as Tommy’s Heir: Legacy and Succession

 | Element | Tommy Shelby (Series) | Duke Shelby (Film) |